Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Abstract

 \section{Abstract}

 Population synthesis simulations of compact binary coalescences~(CBCs) play a crucial role in extracting astrophysical insights from an ensemble of gravitational wave~(GW) observations.
 However, realistic simulations can be costly to implement for a dense grid of initial conditions.
-Normalizing flows can emulate the distribution functions of a simulated population of binary parameters and thereby enable empirical constraints on the astrophysical initial conditions and branching fractions of various formation channels, given data from a catalog of GW observations.
-They can also be used for data amplification in sparse regions of the CBC parameter space to better guide the development of phenomenological population models for rarely synthesizable systems with components in theorized mass gaps, without having to simulate a prohibitively large number of binaries.
-However, flow predictions are wrought with uncertainties, especially for sparse training sets.
-In this work, I develop a method for quantifying and marginalizing uncertainties in the emulators by introducing the Bayesian Normalizing flow, a conditional density estimator constructed from Bayesian neural networks.
-Using the exact likelihood function naturally associated with density estimators, I sample the posterior distribution of flow parameters with suitably chosen priors to quantify and marginalize over flow uncertainties.
-I demonstrate the accuracy, calibration, and data-amplification impacts of the estimated uncertainties for simulations of binary black hole populations formed through common envelope evolution.
-I outline the applications of the proposed methodology in the context of simulation-based inference from growing GW catalogs and feature prediction, with state-of-the-art binary evolution simulators, now marginalized over model and data uncertainties.
-I also sketch other applications for general simulation-based approaches in GW astronomy.
+Normalizing flows can emulate population synthesis runs to enable simulation-based inference from observed catalogs and data augmentation for feature prediction in rarely synthesizable sub-populations.
+However, flow predictions can be wrought with uncertainties, especially for sparse training sets.
+In this work, we develop a method for quantifying and marginalizing uncertainties in the emulators by implementing the Bayesian Normalizing flow, a conditional density estimator constructed from Bayesian neural networks.
+Using the exact likelihood function naturally associated with density estimators, we sample the posterior distribution of flow parameters with suitably chosen priors to quantify and marginalize over flow uncertainties.
+We demonstrate the accuracy, calibration, inference, and data-augmentation impacts of the estimated uncertainties for simulations of binary black hole populations formed through common envelope evolution.
+We outline the applications of the proposed methodology in the context of simulation-based inference from growing GW catalogs and feature prediction, with state-of-the-art binary evolution simulators, now marginalized over model and data uncertainties.

 \keywords{ \uat{Population synthesis}{1304}, \uat{Machine learning}{1847}, \uat{Gravitational wave sources}{677}, \uat{Compact binary stars}{283}, \uat{High energy astrophysics}{739} }